cambiegroup/flowchem/tests/README.md

 # Tests

-The tests are ment to be run with `pytest`.
+The tests are meant to be run with `pytest`.

 All the test that do *not* require access to any hardware device are automatically run for every pull request against the main branch.